Sayvai/martian-robots/README.md

 Actual Output:

 ```
-2 4 S
+2 4 S LOST
 ```

 ## Missing tasks / future considerations

 - Implement "Lost" (out-of-bounds) functionality ✅ (implemented within 10 minutes of resumption of work, post-submission.)
-- Implement validation of text instruction entries. (possible solution: implement separate validation functions to check for maximum coordinate value, and instruction string length limit), and invoke those validation functions within onHandleInstructions().
+- Implement validation of text instruction entries.
+2 skipped unit tests implemented for the error validation scenarios. 👉 **Possible solution**: implement separate validation functions to check for maximum coordinate value, and instruction string length limit, and invoke those validation functions within onHandleInstructions().
 If there are any validation errors, then push to new local component state `[errors, setErrors]` as an array of errors, and render out all invalid messages, and stop from further processing instructions.
 - Refactor out calculations into its own exportable functions to be imported into the component.
 Easier to write isolated unit tests per function.
 - Style up the component better